object/FableWorkshop.2024/FableWorkshop.md

     </ItemGroup>
 ```

 Edit `src/Client/Index.html` and replace reference to `client.fs.js` with `app.fs.js` (which contains an entry point to our application).
-It also needs a div with "elmish-app" id:
+It also needs a `div` with "elmish-app" id after the opening `body` element:
 ```
 <div id="elmish-app"></div>
 ```